Home

 Patience.

 When the water filled the gravel pit in 1997, it created a new shoreline vegetative zone.
 In addition to the native Cottonwood, Black Locust, Russian Olive, Slippery Elm and Willow, which began growing at the new water line, a diverse variety of seedlings are being planted each year.
 Certain tree and shrub species are being planted to provide seed food sources for wildlife.
 The shore is protected from people-use, to benefit the wildlife and vegetation.
+It will become an arboretum.

 The rocky soil, or just bare rocks, makes the tree project a bit of a challenge, for the trees and the guy who digs the holes to plant the trees.
 Usually the holes are dug with a hand shovel, but on good years a small back hoe is rented from the fine folks at Pape' Machinery, not far from the lake.

-The beaver, roving the area from their homes in the Swan Pond, and arriving from the adjacent Yakima River, ply their wood cutting trade in the dark of night.
+The beaver, roving the area from their home in the Swan Pond, and arriving from the adjacent Yakima River, ply their wood cutting trade in the dark of night.
 They are not content with the plentiful willows.
-The beaver take down every broadleaf tree that is not protected with fencing, including young locust.
-The planted seedling trees are variously protected with plastic planting tubes or wire fencing.
-Beaver usually cut the better trees before they get large, so many neglected gravel pit ponds in beaver areas are left with a perpetually brushy shoreline, less than visually impressive.
-Old gravel pit ponds are also usually trampled by people.
-The plan for this lake shore is to protect the faster growing native trees to establish a visually pleasing tree habitat, annually plant more interesting trees, progressively trim the low willows, and progressively replace most of the native trees with arboretum varietals.
-Part of the north shore is irrigated.
-An irrigation system for more shore is in the plans, when it becomes affordable.
+The beaver take down every broadleaf tree that is not protected with fencing, including thorny young locust.
+The planted seedling trees are protected with plastic planting tubes while the seedlings are still very small, then wire fencing the moment before they get big enough to be put on the beaver menu.
+Beaver usually cut the better trees before they get large, so many neglected gravel pit ponds in beaver areas are left with a perpetually brushy shoreline, less than visually pleasing.
+Old gravel pit pond shores are also usually trampled by people, precluding wildlife habitat.
+Protecting the trees from beaver costs much more in time and money than planting trees.

 Trees grow slowly.
 People can currently enjoy the knowledge that the trees are being planted, and growing.
 In the future, people can enjoy the view of the trees.